Panasonic LX15 versus Canon G9 X Mark II

 |Panasonic GX80 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||4K/30p||22.9||12.6||662||71|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the LX15 provides a higher video resolution than the G9X Mark II.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the LX15 provides a higher video resolution than the G9X Mark II.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The LX15 and the G9X Mark II are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 The table below summarizes some of the other core capabilities of the Panasonic LX15 and Canon G9 X Mark II in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Panasonic LX15 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||10.0||12.1||YES|